 That’s all folks.
 Happy fabric thrifting!

-Once you try thrifting fabric for yourself, share you’re experience below.
+Once you try thrifting fabric for yourself, share your experience below.
 I’m so excited for you to start doing this and I can’t wait to hear about it!